albertojrigail/feedback-api/README.md

 # feedback-api
 Express web application that allows users to solve a coding puzzle, and test their solution using an online IDE.
 Upon submission, users get an email with a code snippet of their solution, and they are prompted to give feedback to someone else.
-Then, the feedback recepient will receive an email with feedback.
+Then, the feedback recipient will receive an email with feedback.

 On the server side, the application connects to a MongoDB database to organize data from users, problems, feedback, and solutions, as well as sending emails.